-We hold our say-on-pay votes every three years.
-We will hold both our next say-on-pay vote and advisory vote on the frequency of say-on-pay votes (commonly known as a "say-when-on-pay" vote) at the 2017 Annual Meeting of Stockholders.
+We hold our advisory vote on executive compensation (commonly known as a "say-on-pay" vote) every three years.
+We are holding both our say-on-pay vote and advisory vote on the frequency of say-on-pay votes (commonly known as a "say-when-on-pay" vote) at the Annual Meeting (See Proposal Number 4 and Proposal Number 5 in this proxy statement).
 The Leadership Development and Compensation Committee annually reevaluates our compensation practices to determine how they might be improved.